mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/index.md

 ### Growing SharedArrayBuffers

-`SharedArrayBuffer`s can be made growable by including the `maxByteLength` option when calling the {{jsxref("SharedArrayBuffer.SharedArrayBuffer", "constructor", "", "nocode")}}.
-You can query whether a `SharedArrayBuffer` is growable and what its maximum size is by accessing its {{jsxref("SharedArrayBuffer.prototype.growable", "growable")}} and {{jsxref("SharedArrayBuffer.prototype.maxByteLength", "maxByteLength")}} properties, respectively.
-You can assign a new size to a growable `SharedArrayBuffer` with a {{jsxref("SharedArrayBuffer.prototype.grow()", "grow()")}} call.
+`SharedArrayBuffer` objects can be made growable by including the `maxByteLength` option when calling the {{jsxref("SharedArrayBuffer/SharedArrayBuffer", "SharedArrayBuffer()")}} constructor.
+You can query whether a `SharedArrayBuffer` is growable and what its maximum size is by accessing its {{jsxref("SharedArrayBuffer/growable", "growable")}} and {{jsxref("SharedArrayBuffer/maxByteLength", "maxByteLength")}} properties, respectively.
+You can assign a new size to a growable `SharedArrayBuffer` with a {{jsxref("SharedArrayBuffer/grow()", "grow()")}} call.
+New bytes are initialized to 0.

-These additions have made growing `SharedArrayBuffer`s more efficient — previously you had to make a copy with a new size.
+These features make growing `SharedArrayBuffer`s more efficient — otherwise, you have to make a copy of the buffer with a new size.
 It also gives JavaScript parity with WebAssembly in this regard (WASM linear memory can be resized with [`WebAssembly.Memory.prototype.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow)).

 For security reasons, `SharedArrayBuffer`s cannot be reduced in size, only grown.